omiranda/GUI_environments_documentation/docs/GUI_environments.md

 # Introduction

-The **GUI_environments** is a graphical user interface (GUI) developed in Matlab aimed to calculate connectivity matrices using parcellated data (i.e. Gordon<sup>1</sup>  or HCP<sup>2</sup>  parcellation schemas) processed following the surface-based registration pipelines implemented in the DCAN lab (https://www.ohsu.edu/school-of-medicine/developmental-cognition-and-neuroimaging-lab) where the data are saved as ciftis in BIDS format folders <sup>3/sup>.
+The **GUI_environments** is a graphical user interface (GUI) developed in Matlab aimed to calculate connectivity matrices using parcellated data (i.e. Gordon[<sup>1</sup>](https://pubmed.ncbi.nlm.nih.gov/25316338/)  or HCP<sup>2</sup>  parcellation schemas) processed following the surface-based registration pipelines implemented in the [DCAN labs](https://www.ohsu.edu/school-of-medicine/developmental-cognition-and-neuroimaging-lab) where the data are saved as ciftis in BIDS format folders [<sup>3/sup>](https://pubmed.ncbi.nlm.nih.gov/28278228/).

 The **GUI_environments** applies motion censoring and calculate connectivity matrices controlling the number of frames across participants.
 This GUI calculate connectivity matrices using 3 different methods or environments: